-Even if a state does not have one of these laws, it is possible that a person could still be charged with a crime for leaving a dog in an unattended vehicle under a state animal abuse and animal cruelty law.
+Even if a state does not have one of these laws, it is possible that a person could still be charged with a crime for leaving a dog unattended in a vehicle under a state animal abuse and animal cruelty law.

-Note that some states have laws that allow persons to rescue animals that are confined in a parked vehicle under hazardous conditions.
-These persons may include police officers and firefighters.
+Note that some states have laws that allow persons to rescue animals that are confined in parked vehicles under hazardous conditions.
+These persons may include local law enforcement officers and firefighters.
 Some states even say that any person can rescue an animal.

 The majority of U.S. states have laws in place that prohibit pet owners from:

 Some of the states with these laws include:

 Some state laws specifically declare that the following conditions “endanger” an animal’s life: